-You may also wish to advise the Principal of any reasonable adjustments to your working conditions or the duties of your job which you consider to be necessary, or which would assist you in the performance of your duties.
+- 14 Reasonable adjustments: You may also wish to advise the Deputy Head or the Bursar of any reasonable adjustments to your working conditions or the duties of your job which you consider to be necessary, or which would assist you in the performance of your duties.
 This may involve the provision of an additional piece of equipment or assistance in helping you to perform your work.
-The Principal may wish to consult with you and with your medical adviser(s) about possible reasonable adjustments.
+The Deputy Head or the Bursar may wish to consult with you and with your medical adviser(s) about possible reasonable adjustments.
 Careful consideration will be given to any such proposals and they will be accommodated where possible and proportionate to the needs of your job.
-Nevertheless, there may be circumstances where it will not be reasonable for us to accommodate the suggested adjustments and we will ensure that we provide you with information as to the basis of our decision not to make any adjustments.
+Nevertheless, there may be circumstances where it will not be reasonable for us to accommodate the suggested adjustments and we will ensure that we provide you with information as to the basis of our decision not to make any adjustments. - 15 Physical features: The School will monitor the physical features of its premises to consider whether it can make any changes to help remove disadvantages which these may create for disabled users.
+Where possible and proportionate, the School will take steps to improve access for disabled users of the premises.